Search this Site:

 Frugal Living – Skiing Story

 Downhill skiing is a winter sport our family enjoys.
 We got started on skiing in the latter half of the 90’s but took a break for about five years until our youngest turned two.
 In 2003, we introduced the kids to snow starting with sleds and saucers.
-Since then we have been going to Lake Tahoe five to six days a year.
-Our kids are no longer novice skiers; their niche is intermediate pushing expert.
+We went to Lake Tahoe five to six days a year during the period through 2010.

 The obstacle to skiing is the lofty costs associated with almost everything connected to this sport starting with getting to the mountains.
-From the Bay Area, it is still over three hours to the nearest mountain, but the proximity is a blessing.
+From the Bay Area, it is still over three hours to the nearest mountain.

 Below is a rough estimation of the costs involved for a family of four (2 adults, 2 kids) to ski in the Bay Area: